nandomp/AICollaboratory/README.md

 ```
 METHOD "Cross-Validation-Anneal" _HAS "5" number of folds and "2" repetitions according to SOURCE "OpenML"
-METHOD "Cross-Validation-Anneal" _HAS "5" number of folds and "2" repetitions according to SOURCE "OpenML"
 METHOD "PriorDuel-noop" _HAS  "no-op actions" as procedure, "57" games in testing phase and "200M" training frames according to SOURCE "Wang et al, 2015"
 ```